How Innovative and Sustainable Is Your Government?

 Top tools for investors and companies

-“How to unlock $12 trillion a year and generate up to 380 million jobs” reads like a billionaire’s investor playbook.
+investor playbook.
 Instead, and better yet, it’s the welcome findings of a landmark study issued by the Business and Sustainable Development Commission. $12 trillion per year, effectively 10% of global GDP, represents the economic value of financing innovative solutions to the world’s biggest challenges, in other words, financing solutions that align to the 17 United Nations Sustainable Development Goals.

 Despite the auspicious findings and the suite of examples of how it can be done, investors have been slow to engage.
 The blog below presents a roundup of practical resources for investors and companies to use to help get up to speed on how to approach this compelling and timely investment opportunity.